 Have you found your name on a bottle of Coca-Cola yet?
 As part of their Share a Coke campaign, Coca-Cola has put thousands of different names on their bottles.
 Seeing your name on a product like this is exciting and makes you want to buy just because it’s personalized.
 This is a creative way to show customers that Coke cares while giving customers something fun and valuable.
 And it’s profitable!

-Plus, have you ever seen you name on a drink before?
+Plus, have you ever seen your name on a drink before?
 This is key.
 In order to be successful think of things that your competitors aren’t doing.
 Or you can piggyback off of their content marketing ideas and make them better!

 Even though creating content like Coke and Spotify might be out of reach for some smaller companies, it doesn’t mean you can’t compete to reach for the stars.
-Another way you can personalize your content is to simply include recommendations to additional content.
+Another way you can personalize your content is to simply include recommendations for additional content.

 If you show customers content that is relevant to them it makes your company look smart!
 The more relevant content you can show your individual customers, the more trust you will build with them.
 You will quickly become a reliable source for information.
 When customers seek out your site because they know that they will get tailored content, you have just won the content marketing game.